 (2008), which probes the struggles over the citizenship rights of welfare state claimants in U.S. history.
 He also has a book under contract with the University of Chicago Press entitled Modernity and the Jews in Social Theory

 .
 He received his Ph.D. from the New School for Social Research in 2002.
-He will be with the Graduate Center for the full academic year.

 is a historian of politics and social movements and currently a Professor of History at Georgetown University.
 He received his Ph.D. from Stanford University in 1983 and has since been the author of numerous publications.
 His most recent book is American Dreamers: How the Left Changed a Nation